All Episodes

 Number one is looking at big tech and their Section 230 protection.

-That is kind of step number one, and the first of the steps to deal with reigning in big tech, that is something that is going to be important to do.
+And the first of the steps to deal with reigning in big tech, that is something that is going to be important to do.

-The second thing that we're going to have to do is just be very careful as we look at this in the future and make certain that the left isn't going to get their way, that they are not going to return to this playbook that they've had of intimidating the social media companies and then tipping them off with uh saying, you've got this, it's going to be coming at you.
+The second thing that we're going to have to do is just be very careful as we look at this in the future and make certain that the left isn't going to get their way, that they're not going to return to this playbook that they've had of intimidating the social media companies and then tipping them off with saying, you've got this, it's going to be coming at you.

 Watch out.